Sid Caesar: Television

 Caesar's television career began with an appearance on Milton Berle's Texaco Star Theater in the fall of 1948.
 In early 1949, Caesar and Liebman met with Pat Weaver, vice president of television at NBC, which led to Caesar's first series, Admiral Broadway Revue with Imogene Coca.
-The Friday show was simultaneously broadcast on NBC and the DuMont network, and was an immediate success.
-However, its sponsor, Admiral, an appliance company, could not keep up with the demand for its new television sets, so the show was cancelled after 26 weeks—ironically, on account of its runaway success.
+The Friday show was simultaneously broadcast on NBC and the DuMont network, and it was an immediate success.
+However, its sponsor, Admiral, an appliance company, could not keep up with the demand for its new television sets, so the show was canceled after 26 weeks—ironically, on account of its runaway success.

-On February 25, 1950, Caesar appeared in the first episode of Your Show of Shows, initially the second half of the two-hour umbrella show, Saturday Night Review; at the end of the 1950–51 season, Your Show of Shows became its own, 90-minute program from the International Theatre at 5 Columbus Circle and later The Center Theatre at Sixth Avenue and 49th Street.
+On February 25, 1950, Caesar appeared in the first episode of Your Show of Shows, initially the second half of the two-hour umbrella show Saturday Night Review; at the end of the 1950–51 season, Your Show of Shows became its own, 90-minute program from the International Theatre at 5 Columbus Circle and later The Center Theatre at Sixth Avenue and 49th Street.
 Burgess Meredith hosted the first two shows, and the premiere featured musical guests Gertrude Lawrence, Lily Pons and Robert Merrill.
-The show was a mix of sketch comedy, movie and television satires, Caesar's monologues, musical guests, and large production numbers.
+The show was a mix of sketch comedy, movie and television satires, Caesar's monologs, musical guests, and large production numbers.
 Guests included: Jackie Cooper, Robert Preston, Rex Harrison, Eddie Albert, Michael Redgrave, Basil Rathbone, Charlton Heston, Geraldine Page, Douglas Fairbanks Jr., Pearl Bailey, Fred Allen, Benny Goodman, Lena Horne and many other stars of the time.
 It was also responsible for bringing together the comedy team of Caesar, Coca, Carl Reiner, and Howard Morris.
 Many writers also got their break creating the show's sketches, including Lucille Kallen, Mel Brooks, Neil Simon, Michael Stewart, Mel Tolkin and Sheldon Keller.
 Sid Caesar won his first Emmy in 1952.
 In 1951 and 1952, he was voted the United States' Best Comedian in Motion Picture Daily's TV poll.
 The show ended after almost 160 episodes on June 5, 1954.